The Frythe: GSK

+After Sir James Black and C. Robin Ganellin carried out research on H2 receptor antagonists leading to the discovery of Cimetidine, which treats peptic ulcers, Smith, Kline & French purchased the Frythe and developed their research and development facilities there from 1978.
+Toxicology facilities were opened in early 1980, with the main research laboratories completed in 1981.
+The bulk of the scientists moved from the Welwyn Garden City facility to the Frythe in September 1981.

 Residential accommodation

 The Frythe site was closed by GlaxoSmithKline and sold to a property development company on 19 December 2010.
 In 2017, the conversion of the property into flats was still underway.